dwightjack/yuzu/packages/loadable/docs/README.md

 ## Custom Render Root

 The child element used as root for both the loader and rendered component is called the **render root**.
+It will be dynamically created when the outlet component gets mounted.

-While in most cases it should be fine, you might want to customize it.
+By default the render root is a `div` element, but you might want to customize it.

-This can be achieved by defining the `renderRoot` configuration property:
+This can be achieved by defining a `renderRoot` configuration property:

 ```diff
 const AsyncUsersOnline = Loadable({